-The thermodynamically stable Force Field of each variant might be perturbed (disturbed) through interaction with an effective factor, such as collision with a different massive partner or an enzymatic interaction.
-Obviously, such perturbation should lead to an increase in the total energy of the macromolecule up to a level where the C-C or C-N bond cleavage becomes probable, passing through a so called reaction transition state.
-According to the observed formation of multiple mutations for each new variant, the required activation energies for the formation of all mutations of a variant are apparently comparable with each other.
-Consequently, transition from one variant to the other is not limited to the formation of a single mutation form but rather to a number of such mutations.
+The thermodynamically stable Force Field of each variant might be perturbed (disturbed) through interaction with an effective factor, such as collision with a different massive partner or an Obviously, enzymatic interaction. perturbation should lead to an increase in the total energy of the macromolecule up to a level where the C-C or C-N bond cleavage becomes probable, passing through a so called reaction transition state.
+According to the observed formation of multiple mutations for each new variant, the required activation energies for the formation of all mutations of a variant are comparable apparently with each Consequently, transition from one variant to the other is not limited to the formation of a single mutation form but rather to a number of such mutations.
 The transition from one variant to the other is represented by a set of competitive chemical reactions, which yield the number of mutations.
-Revising the number of the so formed Covid-19 mutations, (Scheme B), as well as the detected transmission values, one may conclude that the rate of transmission of each variant is obviously depending on the number of mutations formed for each variant i.e. the greater the number of mutations the higher the transmissibility of the virus.
+Revising the number of the so formed Covid-19 mutations, (Scheme B), as well as the transmission detected values, one conclude that the rate of transmission of each variant is obviously depending on the number of mutations formed for each variant i.e. the greater the number of mutations the higher the transmissibility of the virus.